-- 1. 2 branches of U•Store located at Thammasat University, Tha Prachan Campus and Rangsit Campus have been signed commission sharing agreement with no rental charged. - 2.
-11 branches of AIS Shop by Partner and 9 branches of AIS Telewiz are franchise contract for sell and service.
+1. 2 branches of U-Store located at Thammasat University, Tha Prachan Campus and Rangsit Campus is rental contract.
+The charge will be fixed rate, not commission from sales.

+2. 13 branches of AIS Shop by Partner and 11 branches of AIS Telewiz and 10 A-Store are franchise contract for sell and service.
 The rental period is in accordance with the right to sell and service.